tizfa/sparkboost/README.md

 #### Using a classifier
 To use an already built classifier over a test dataset (it does not matter if the model has been built with MP-Boost or AdaBoost.MH learner, they share the same forrmat for classification models!), use this command:
 ```
-spark-submit --class it.tizianofagni.sparkboost.BoostClassifierExe --master <sparkMasterAddress>  /path/to/sparkboost-1.0.0-bundle.jar hdfs://hltcluster.isti.cnr.it/user/fagni/sparkboost/dataset/kdd2010-algebra/kdda hdfs://hltcluster.isti.cnr.it/user/fagni/sparkboost/dataset/kdd2010-algebra/mp-boost.model  hdfs://hltcluster.isti.cnr.it/user/fagni/sparkboost/dataset/kdd2010-algebra/mp-boost.output
+spark-submit --class it.tizianofagni.sparkboost.BoostClassifierExe --master <sparkMasterAddress>  /path/to/sparkboost-1.0.0-bundle.jar <testDatasetFile>
-java -cp ./target/sparkboost-0.6-bundle.jar it.tizianofagni.sparkboost.BoostClassifierExe datasetfile classifierModel outputResultsFile sparkMasterName parallelismDegree
+    <boostModelDirectory> <boostClassifierOutputDirectory>
 ```
-where `datasetFile` is the input file containing the dataset test examples, `classifierModel` is the file containing a previous generated classifier, `outputResultsFile` is the ouput file containing classification results, `sparkMasterName` is the name of Spark master host (or local[*] for executing the process locally on your machine) and `parallelismDegree` is the number of processing units to use while executing the algorithm.
+where `sparkMasterAddress` is the name of Spark master host (or local[*] for executing the process locally on your machine), `testDatasetFile` is the input test data file in LibSVM format, `boostModelDirectory` is the directory where the learner has saved its model and `boostClassifierOutputDirectory` is the directory where the classification output results will be saved.
+By using the parameter `-p` you can specify the parallelism degree while performing classification: if this parameter is not specified, by default the parallelism degree will be equals to the number of available cores in the Spark runtime.

 IMPORTANT NOTE: Each document in the test dataset will get a document ID corresponding at the original row index of the document in the dataset file.